dawand/Atom-extended-word-count/README.md

-# extended-word-count package
+# extended word count - Atom package

 This package is to aid developers while coding to understand the files they are working on.
-Displays the number words, characters and lines of code in a modal view that can be toggled using the Packages menu or shortcut keys.
+It displays the number of words, characters and lines of code in a modal view that can be toggled using the Packages menu or shortcut keys (Alt+Ctrl+w).
 The highlighted text can also be examined instead using its own shortcut key.

 We hope you enjoy using this plugin!